Prostatitis

 Prostate Massage

-During the DRE, the physician will massage the prostate gland to expel fluid from the prostate into the urethra, which is then examined for signs of infection.
+During the Digital Rectal Exam, the physician will massage the prostate gland to expel fluid from the prostate into the urethra, which is then examined for signs of infection.

 Sequential Urine Test